 Accession Number: 50.50

-Meytens's father had emigrated from Holland to Stockholm, where Martin was born.
-He moved to Paris in 1717 and worked there primarily as a portrait-miniaturist.
-He traveled widely in Germany, Italy, and Austria before accepting in 1731 the position of official painter at the imperial court in Vienna.
-The sitter, Count Durazzo, was a Genoese diplomat who arrived in Vienna in 1749.
-A year later, he married a socially prominent eighteen-year-old beauty, Ernestine Aloisia Ungnad von Weissenwolff.
-As director of the imperial theaters from 1754 until 1764, Durazzo promoted the German composer Christoph Willibald Gluck's reform of Italian opera.
-This double portrait probably dates to the early 1760s, shortly before the Durazzos departed for Venice.
-A certain elegant rigidity of form is typical of Martin van Meytens's work, as is the magnificent lace with which the costumes are embellished.
+The sitter, a Genoese diplomat, arrived in Vienna in 1749.
+A year later he married a socially prominent eighteen-year-old beauty, Ernestine Aloisia Ungnad von Weissenwolff.
+As director of the imperial theaters from 1754 until 1764, Durazzo promoted Gluck's reform of Italian opera.
+This portrait probably dates to the early 1760s, shortly before Durazzo's departure for Venice.